 Training should be regular, scenario-based, tactile, multi-sensory, and should challenge you physically and mentally.
 Don’t train until you get it right, train until you can’t get it wrong because every life is worth the very best life-saving.

 On every commercial flight around the world while passengers board, the pilot and first officer complete a pre-flight checklist.
 They check the flaps, inspect the hull for damage, check the tires, and so on.
 They’re checking everything they will need/use during the flight to make sure it will work as expected.
-In essence the flight crew is looking for any reason why the flight should not take place.
-If something does not check out, the flight is a no-go meaning the flight is postponed or cancelled.
+In essence, the flight crew is looking for any reason why the flight should not take place.
+If something does not check out, the flight is a no-go meaning the flight is postponed or canceled.

 In a dental office, the pre-operative sedation/anesthesia checklist is a process for the dentist and dental team to check the patient and situation to make sure all is well before ‘go’ time.
-The pre-op checklist is a formal means to give pause and consider the patient rights.
-What are the patient rights?
+The pre-op checklist is a formal means to give pause and consider the patient's rights.
+What are the patient's rights?
 Simple.
 Is this the right patient?
 Is this the right sedation for this patient?
 Is this the right time for the sedation of this patient?
 Do we have right-eous consent for treatment/sedation?
 Is everyone all right if we proceed right now?

 Pre-Op Sedation/Anesthesia Checklists ensure the dentist/anesthesiologist reviews the patient’s medical history; medication history; allergies; past history of sedation for the patient, parents, siblings, and children; social history (tobacco, alcohol/drug use), and medical consultations.
-It brings an element of formality to what is known as a ‘time out’ process, its completion causes the dentist and staff to make sure that appropriate monitors, and emergency drugs/equipment are near and ready.
-Whether required in your state of not, consider using a pre-op sedation/anesthesia checklist in effort to minimize medical errors, because the errors you avoid could save a life.
+It brings an element of formality to what is known as a ‘time out’ process, its completion causes the dentist and staff to make sure that appropriate monitors and emergency drugs/equipment are near and ready.
+Whether required in your state or not, consider using a pre-op sedation/anesthesia checklist in an effort to minimize medical errors, because the errors you avoid could save a life.

 When it comes to sedation & patient safety every member of the dental team should be encouraged (by the dentist) to speak up if there is ANY concern or ANY reason why the dentist should consider a ‘No-Go’.
-This should be time when a gut feeling, hunch, or intuition should be given consideration as much as the dentist and staff’s education, training, experience.
+This should be a time when a gut feeling, hunch, or intuition should be given consideration as much as the dentist and staff’s education, training, experience.